verrazzano/docs/content/en/docs/setup/install/installation.md

                 storage: 2Gi
     EOF
     ```
+    This command installs the Verrazzano platform operator and applies the Verrazzano custom resource.

 2. Wait for the installation to complete.
    Installation logs will be streamed to the command window until the installation has completed